Netflix/falcor/documentation/jsongraph.md

 To understand when an Error object might appear in a JSON Graph, let's take a look at the Router object.
 A Router is an object which creates a virtual JSON Graph from a variety of different DataSources.
 Instead of creating a JSON Graph object ahead of time, the Router creates the requested values on demand by retrieving them from one or more Data Sources.
 The Router is capable of executing all of the abstract JSON Graph operations.
 As a result, the Router creates the illusion that the JSON Graph object exists even if the data is actually organized very differently and is spread across any number of different data stores.

 Below is an example of a Router that supports retrieving the name of the current user in a virtual JSON Graph object.
-Instead of retrieving the data from an in-memory object, it matches the incoming path against a pattern and requests the value from a service.
+Instead of retrieving the data from an in-memory object, it matches the incoming Path against a pattern and requests the value from a service.

 ~~~js
 var router = new Router([